Our Monrovia Injury Law Firm Doesn’t Just Win,

 Errors To Avoid In Your Personal Injury Claim In Monrovia

-4. Avoid returning to work too early.
-Even if you have to stay home while the bills add up, it’s important to rest if your doctor has instructed you to do so.
+Lawyers at our Monrovia personal injury law firm will probably suggest that you hold settlement talks until after you have reached the maximum medical improvement. - Avoid Returning to Work Too Early — Even if you have to stay home while the bills add up, it’s important to rest if your doctor has instructed you to do so.
 The potential value of your claim could be reduced if you return to work too early as a result of failing to mitigate your damages.
 Be sure to follow your healthcare provider’s instructions, no matter how inactive you may be for several weeks.

-Is A Trial Required for Me?
+Is A Trial Required For Me?

 Your case’s likelihood of going to trial will depend on several variables, such as whether all parties can agree on the pertinent facts, the amount of compensation you seek, the cooperation of the other party, and the quality of your evidence.